-Due to the localized nature of the matchings, particularly the fact that cross-cluster matches tend to be approximately bisected by the decision boundary, the average (displacement) interpolated vicinal distribution will likely be closer to the ideal case where the averaged labels correspond to the point's relative position in the voids between the classes.
+The localized nature of the matchings makes it more likely that the averaged labels will smoothly interpolate over the decision boundaries.
 A consequence is that $k$-mixup is robust to higher values of $\alpha$, since it is no longer necessary to keep $\lambda$ close to 0 or 1 to avoid erroneous labels.
-This can be seen in our empirical results in Section \ref{sec:results}, and theoretical analysis appears in Section \ref{sec:regTheory}.
+This can be seen in our empirical results in Section \ref{sec:results} and theoretical analysis in Section \ref{sec:regTheory}.

-\textbf{Computational cost.} While the cost of the Hungarian algorithm grows as $O(k^3)$, it yields $k$ data points for regularization, yielding an amortized $O(k^2)$ complexity per data point.
-For the values of $k$ we consider, however, this cost remains small relative to that of gradient computation (e.g.\ for parameters of Resnet-18 and others).
-Moreover, training convergence speed is unaffected, unlike manifold mixup \cite{verma_manifold_2018}, which in our experience converges slower and has larger computational overhead.
-Overall, there is little computational downside to generalizing 1-mixup to $k$-mixup.
+\textbf{$k$, $\alpha$, and Root Mean Squared Perturbation Distance.} When $\alpha$ is kept fixed and $k$ is increased, the perturbations become more local, and the distance of matchings (and thus perturbations) decreases.
+We found that more sensible comparisons across values of $k$ can be obtained by \emph{increasing} $\alpha$ in concert with $k$,\footnote{Note that this adjustment is of course not necessary for parameter tuning in practice.} so that the average perturbation's squared distance remains constant---bearing in mind that large squared distance values may not be achievable for high values of $k$.
+In effect, this is viewing the root mean squared perturbation distance as the parameter, instead of $\alpha$.
+Computation details are found in Section \ref{supp:pseudocode}.
+Throughout training, this tuned $\alpha$ is kept fixed.
+We typically pick an $\alpha$ for $k=1$, get the associated root mean squared distance ($\xi$), and increase $\alpha$ as $k$ increases to maintain the fixed value of $\xi$.

+\textbf{Pseudocode and Computational Complexity.} We emphasize the speed and simplicity of our method.
+We have included a brief PyTorch pseudocode in Section \ref{supp:pseudocode} below and note that with CIFAR-10 and $k=32$, the use of $k$-mixup added about one second per epoch on GPU.
+Section \ref{supp:pseudocode} also contains a more extended analysis of computational cost, showing that there is little computational overhead to incorporating $k$-mixup in training compared to ERM alone.